Skriltv/Marco/README.md

 - Aste: For the general idea and features it should have & Implementing the real in time game overlay for perks.
 - Poofafysh: Built the general structuring for the app and macro feature.
-- Skril: Fully coded and brought the idea to life and cleaned up the Designed and Overlay UI.
+- Skril: Fully coded and brought the idea to life and cleaned up the design and overlay UI.